 During fiscal year 2009, none of the Company's customers accounted for more than 10% of consolidated revenues.
-In fiscal year 2008, none of the customers in the Gillam-FEI or FEI-Zyfer segments accounted for more than 10% of consolidated revenues.
+Motorola Corp. ("Motorola"), Boeing Corporation ("Boeing"), Lockheed and Northrop were major customers of the FEI-NY segment, accounting for an aggregate of 48% of that segment's revenues for the year ended April 30, 2009.

-Motorola Corp. ("Motorola"), Boeing Corporation ("Boeing"), Lockheed Martin Corporation ("Lockheed") and Northrop Grumman Corporation ("Northrop") were major customers of the FEI-NY segment, accounting for an aggregate of 48% of that segment's revenues for the year ended April 30, 2008.
-The Company's consolidated revenues for the year ended April 30, 2008 included sales to Boeing, Motorola, and Space Systems/Loral ("SS/L"), each of which accounted for greater than 10% of consolidated sales.
-In the aggregate, for fiscal year 2008 these three customers accounted for 37% of consolidated sales and 52% of the revenues of the Company's FEI-NY segment.
+During fiscal year 2010 Belgacom was a major customer of the Gillam-FEI segment, accounting for 30% of that segment's revenues.
+For the year ended April 30, 2009, France Telecom and Belgacom accounted for an aggregate of 34% of Gillam-FEI's revenues.